ArwaR1/Graduation-Project/README.md

-# Graduation-Project
+# Voice-Controlled Wheelchair

-Graduation-Project is Voice-Controlled Wheelchair by using Voice-Recognition and Arduino
+Graduation project is Voice-Controlled Wheelchair by using Voice-Recognition and Arduino

+## Gole:
+Intelligent wheelchair for the disabled using voice commands in Arabic.

+### Technologies Used:
+Voice-Recognition and Arduino

+#### Contributors
+Arwa
+Amjad
+Sadeem